MEDITATION AND EATING DISORDER RECOVERY

 Reduce Pain and Heal Faster: Relieve Pain by Changing Your Mind

-Jon Kabat-Zinn, who heads up the Center for Mindfulness in Medicine at University of Massachusetts Medical School, proved back in the ‘80s that meditation and mindfulness could significantly improve pain symptoms and quality of life in chronic pain patients, even up to four years later.
-His program, called Mindfulness-Based Stress Reduction (MBSR) is practiced widely.
+Jon Kabat-Zinn, who heads the Centre for Mindfulness in Medicine at University of Massachusetts Medical School, proved back in the ‘80s that meditation and mindfulness could significantly improve pain symptoms and quality of life in chronic pain patients, even up to four years later.
+His programme, called Mindfulness-Based Stress Reduction (MBSR) is practiced widely.

-Recently, we’ve also gotten a look at how the brain might be involved.
+We’ve also got a look at how the brain might be involved.
 When researchers had people participate in four days of mindfulness-based training, participants reported less pain intensity and unpleasantness.
 What’s more, MRIs showed reductions in pain-induced cerebral blood flow during meditation sessions.

 Beat Anxiety: Send Worries Packing

 Focusing on all the terrible things that might happen to us—but usually don't—takes us away from the present, and causes our bodies a lot of stress.

 Dr. Elizabeth Hoge, a psychiatrist and assistant professor of psychiatry at Harvard Medical School, found that meditation could even help those with generalized anxiety disorder, a condition marked by hard-to-control worries, poor sleep, and irritability.